Istanbul districts: there are 39 districts of Istanbul of which 25 districts are situated on the European side and 14 of them on the Asian side

 Esenler, previously called Litros, remains away from the mainstream network in spite of an important internal location in Europe Istanbul.
 With no tourist and dormant real estate market, it was one of the least talked about Istanbul districts.
 But nowadays it is attracting real estate investors with its affordable housing prices.

 In the last decade, Esenyurt has undergone a rapid transformation as great real estate investments have also allowed new cultural centers and parks to be constructed.
 With its big 3 malls and a great university, this district of Istanbul lively center attracts many foreign real estate buyers.

-The 19th century Eyupsultan Mosque and the Pierre Loti Cafe, which overlooks the magnificent Golden Horn, makes Eyupsultan a popular tourist destination.
+The 19th-century Eyupsultan Mosque and the Pierre Loti Cafe, which overlooks the magnificent Golden Horn, make Eyupsultan a popular tourist destination.
 The Muslims and their families love the Islamic historical significance of the region Tourists are very interested in historical places the region has as well.

-Most of the visitors and tourists to Istanbul are very attracted to visit Fatih district which have been the place where the Byzantine and Ottoman empires ruled and the Sultanahmet neighborhood is on the UNESCO World Heritage List.
+Most of the visitors and tourists to Istanbul are very attracted to visit Fatih district, which has been the place where the Byzantine and Ottoman empires ruled and the Sultanahmet neighborhood is on the UNESCO World Heritage List.
 Other important neighborhoods include Fener, Balat, ancient Jewish and Greek neighborhoods, and Eminonu, situated in the Golden Horn.

-After the speedy population growing, Gaziosmanpasa was divided into three more districts in 2009, it continues as a low key area due to insufficient facilities.
-The new urban renewal developments provide hospitals, shopping malls, mega outlet and new housing projects to the region.
+After the speedy population growth, Gaziosmanpasa was divided into three more districts in 2009, it continues as a low-key area due to insufficient facilities.
+The new urban renewal developments provide hospitals, shopping malls, mega outlets and new housing projects to the region.